robphilipp/stream-charts/README.md

 > The location of the axis.
 As defined by the `AxisLocation` in the the [axes.ts](https://github.com/robphilipp/stream-charts/blob/master/src/app/charts/axes.ts) file, x-axes can be placed on the `bottom` or the `top`, and y-axes can be placed on the `left` or the `right`.

 > **categories (Array<string>)**<br>
 > The required `categories` property holds the names of the categories, in the order that they will be displayed on the axis.
-The first element in the array will be on shown at the top of the axis.
-The second element will be on lower, and the last element will be at the bottom of the axis.
+The first element in the array will be shown at the top of the axis.
+The second element will be lower, and the last element will be at the bottom of the axis.

 > **domain ([min: number, max: number])**<br>
 > The domain of the axis (in d3 terminology) is effectively the minimum value of the displayed axis and the maximum value of the displayed axis when the initial data is displayed.
 The domain defines the time-window of the displayed data.
 For example, if the `domain` for an x-axis is specified as `[1000, 6000]`, then the axis starts at `1000` and ends at `6000`, and the time-window is `5000`.
-Once data starts to stream past the axis end, the plot starts to scroll, maintaining the calculated time-window (in out example, 5000).
+Once data starts to stream past the axis end, the plot starts to scroll, maintaining the calculated time-window (in our example, 5000).
 Of course, a zooming event will change the domain, and also the time-window.

 > **label (string)**<br>
 > The axis label.

-#### [&#10514;](#content) <span id="ordinal-axes-usage-styling">&lt;CategoryAxis/&gt; styling</span>
+#### [&#10514;](#content) <span id="ordinal-axes-usage-styling">&lt;OrdinalAxis/&gt; styling</span>

 A set of properties to update the style of the axes.